twinklr/twinklr-pde/README.md

 ## Shutdown script

-`shutdown.py` should be run at startup.
+`shutdown.py` should be run at startup on the Pi.
 It waits for pin 18 to go low, and when it does, it shuts the Pi down.